JuliaLang/Compat.jl/README.md

 Although the syntax used in the most recent Julia version is the preferred compat syntax, there are cases where this shouldn't be used.
-Examples includ when the new syntax already has a different meaning on previous versions of Julia, or when functions are removed from `Base` Julia and the alternative cannot be easily implemented on previous versions.
+Examples include when the new syntax already has a different meaning on previous versions of Julia, or when functions are removed from `Base` Julia and the alternative cannot be easily implemented on previous versions.
 In such cases, possible solutions are forcing the new feature to be used with